jidtuit/meta-java/README.md

 # meta-java

 ## TODO list
+* Refactor code to reduce cyclomatic complexity
-* Annotaions:
+* Annotations:
-  * Annotations at class level
   * Split annotation argument in name and value
   * Annotation arguments with real types instead of Strings
   * When annotation has argValue but no argName
     * Remove extra quotation marks
     * Return "default argName" instead of returning directly the arg value
+* Class annotations
 * Class fields
   * Field name
   * Field type